-Use these examples of adjectives to help you understand adjectives a bit better.
-For more information, see the adjectives page.
+Use the examples of adjectives below to help you understand adjectives a bit better.
+For more information on adjectives, see the adjectives page.
+Here we go!

 There are only three of these special types of adjectives!

 Most adjectives can be described in degrees.
 This means that something can have more or less of the adjective's quality.

 - Regular comparatives end in -er or start with more.

 - Regular superlatives end in -est or start with most.

 Irregular Comparatives & Superlatives

 These can still be given in degrees, but they don't follow the patterns listed above.